ma662/Responsive-Portfolio/README.md

-# Basic-Portfolio
+# Responsive-Portfolio

-Simple portfolio webpage constructed from scratch.
+Simple responsive portfolio webpage constructed from scratch.
+Works on mobile and desktop using media-queries.
 I put this together only using HTML and CSS; fun project !